nicolashery/mac-dev-setup/README.md

     $ mongod

+**Note** If you get an error "ailed to connect to 127.0.0.1:27017, reason: errno:61 Connection refused", try:
+    $ sudo mongod

-In another terminal, connect to the database with the Mongo shell using:
+In another terminal (Cmd+T), connect to the database with the Mongo shell using:

     $ mongo